R2H: Building Multimodal Navigation Helpers that Respond to Help Requests: Related Work

-Previous dialog-based multimodal embodied benchmarks are usually focusing on evaluating either task performers~\cite{thomason2020vision, gao2022dialfred, shi2022learning} or the corresponding pairs of task performer and helper~\cite{roman2020rmm, hahn2020you, padmakumar2022teach}.
+Previous dialog-based multi-modal embodied benchmarks usually focus on evaluating either task performers~\cite{thomason2020vision, gao2022dialfred, shi2022learning, gu2022vision} or the corresponding pairs of task performer and helper~\cite{roman2020rmm, hahn2020you, padmakumar2022teach}.
 For instance, the CVDN \cite{thomason2020vision} evaluates a task performer to navigate to a desired room by dialog histories. \citet{gao2022dialfred} developed a dialogue-enabled embodied instruction following benchmark, DialFRED, based on the ALFRED benchmark~\cite{ALFRED20} and presented a task performer framework.
-Further, in order to study the collaboration between the performer and helper, there is a wide range of activities involved in these tasks, such as navigating to a specific location~\cite{roman2020rmm}, locating positions~\cite{hahn2020you}, and interacting objects~\cite{padmakumar2022teach}.
+Further, there is a wide range of activities studied in these tasks, such as navigating to a specific location~\cite{roman2020rmm}, locating positions~\cite{hahn2020you}, and interacting objects~\cite{padmakumar2022teach}.
 Compared to these benchmarks, our R2H benchmark aims for better helper agents and is the only benchmark for sole helper evaluation.

-\paragraph{Multimodal-based Language Generation} SeeRee is in line with a growing collection of methods applied to the visual question-answering task, where multiple inputs are encoded and then decoded into text. \citet{cho2021unifying} introduced the VL-T5 model a unified framework that learns different tasks in a single architecture with the same language modeling objective; \citet{wang2022git} proposed Generative Image-to-text Transformer, to unify vision-language tasks such as image/video captioning and question answering; \citet{fu2021violet} tackled video question answering problem with VIOLET model that adopts a video transformer to model the temporal dynamics of video inputs explicitly.
-Although showing great successes, one problem shared by these works is the input frames to the model are limited in quantity, only around half a dozen.
-Since the task of modeling the helper generating responses requires more detailed information from the visual input which may only flash once and will be easily ignored by sparse sampling, the input has to include a longer image sequence. \citet{lin2022swinbert} developed SwinBERT, a learnable sparse attention mask for video caption that reduces the computation cost and enables long frame sequence as input.
-However, the learned sparse attention mask is fixed after training which lacks generalization ability.
-In this work, we apply the COS attention mask for SeeRee, improving the model's ability to understand and uncover information from long sequence inputs.
+\paragraph{Multimodal-based Language Generation} Building helper agents is in line with a growing collection of methods applied to the visual question-answering task.
+A unified vision-and-language framework can be trained to handle a variety of tasks, including the question-answering problem, using a single objective~\cite{cho2021unifying, wang2022git}. \citet{fu2021violet} tackled the video question-answering problem by adopting a video transformer to model the temporal dynamics of video inputs explicitly.
+One problem shared by these works is the input frames to the model are limited in quantity, whereas the helper agent has to take a long image sequence as input to include adequate information. \citet{lin2022swinbert} developed a learnable sparse attention mask for video caption that enables long frame sequence as input.
+However, the learned sparse attention mask is fixed after training, lacking generalization ability compared to the COS attention mask of SeeRee.